Toronto CityPASS Review: Can It Help You Save Money?

 The pass would benefit from something for sports fans – maybe a tour of the Rogers Centre?
 With only six attractions, there isn’t room for everything, but swapping out the Science Centre for something sports-related would diversify the selection.

-A closely related point is that the 39% in savings you’ll get with the Toronto CityPASS pales compared to the 55% you can get with passes in some other cities.
-But hey, it’s better than nothing!
+A closely related point is that the 42% in savings you’ll get with the Toronto CityPASS pales compared to the 55% you can get with passes in some other cities.
+But hey, it’s still saves you quite a bit – especially if you’re going with more than one adult!

 That said, at the time of writing, I am not aware of any all-inclusive sightseeing pass available for Toronto.
 It looks like this is as good as it gets.